Last updated: May 2026

 What this means for your brand:

 Every time a product moves, staff scan it.
 Every scan updates the system in real time.
-No manual entry means no transcription errors, no mistyped SKUs, no quantity mistakes.
+No manual entry means no transcription errors, no mistyped SKUs, and no quantity mistakes.
 When you log into your Portless dashboard, inventory counts reflect reality, not estimates.

 The operational impact: